tembo-io/website/docusaurus/docs/tembo-stacks/rag.md

  That's approximately $0.04 per question (this also assumes usage of Tembo's self hosted transformer models for generating embeddings, which would normally accrue a cost per token on embedding the question itself).
  Generally, using the full context window will achieve a better response, but comes at great cost.

-Load the documents into memory and process them into chunks using the official python sdk for Tembo, tembo-py.
+Load the documents into memory and process them into chunks using the official Python sdk for Tembo, tembo-py.
 This library's `rag` module currently wraps the major chunking functionality from the llama-index library, but all transformation and search functionality is handled within Tembo Postgres.

 ```bash